comment

 The item pictured is the item you will receive

-Calcite is a calcium carbonate mineral with a hardness of 3.
-It comes in a wide variety of forms and colors and is found on every continent of the world.
-Calcite makes up the major part of marble and limestone.
-Yellow Calcite usually occurs in massive rather than crystalline form and the best specimens come from Mexico.
+Calcite is a calcium carbonate mineral with a hardness rating of 3.
+It appears in many shapes and colors and is present on every continent.
+This mineral constitutes the primary component of both marble and limestone.
+Yellow calcite typically forms in massive shapes rather than crystals, with some of the finest examples originating from Mexico.

-Calcite gets its name from the Greek word “chalix” meaning lime.
-It comes in a wide variety of colors including, red, green, orange, yellow, blue, pink, clear, black, and white.
-It is one of the most common minerals on Earth, making up the basis of limestone and marble, it takes many different forms and is formed in many different geological environments.
+Calcite gets its name from the Greek word “chalix,” meaning lime.
+It comes in a wide variety of colors, including red, green, orange, yellow, blue, pink, clear, black, and white.
+It is one of the most common minerals on Earth, making up the basis of limestone and marble.
+It takes many different forms and is formed in many different geological environments.
 Some forms fluoresce blue or red under UV light.
-It has been used to make cement and mortar and very clear translucent calcite has been used to make gun sights and geological (polarizing) microscopes.
+It has been used to make cement and mortar, and very clear translucent calcite has been used to make gun sights and geological (polarizing) microscopes.